Skip to sub-navigation Skip to content Skip to footer

 A session window for the server will appear, as shown immediately below.
 It will present you with your server's command prompt (shown simply as ">" in the example screen below — your prompt may differ), at which you may type commands to be performed on the server.

-If desired, you may close the X-Config window during your Koti session.
-However, you must leave the Utility window open during your Koti session.
-Closing it will immediately end your session. and ti will also immediately close any windowing applications that are still running (see Windowing Applications just below).
+If desired, you may close the X-Config window during your Server session.
+However, you must leave the Utility window open during your session.
+Closing it will immediately end your session. and it will also immediately close any windowing applications that are still running (see Windowing Applications just below).

-When finished with your remote session on Koti, issue the apporpriate logout command (if unsure, try typing exit).
+When finished with your remote session, issue the appropriate logout command (if unsure, try typing exit).
 If desired, you may then also exit or close the Utility window.

 Windowing Applications